 Hartzler Introduces the Woman’s Right to Know Act

-Specifically, the Woman’s Right to Know Act sets reasonable medical requirements for physicians to meet to protect both the life of the mother and the child before an abortion can be performed:
+The Woman’s Right to Know Act sets reasonable medical requirements for physicians to meet in order to protect both the life of the mother and the child before an abortion can be performed:

 - Abortion providers must explain the probable gestational age and development features of the unborn child at the time the abortion is to be performed; and

 - Abortion providers must present this information at least 24 hours in advance of an abortion procedure.